-When the innocence of an accused person is at stake, an exception is made to solicitor-client privilege.
+When the innocence of an accused person is at stake, an exception can be made to solicitor-client privilege.
 The exception is interpreted strictly and applied rarely.
 It is for unique cases.

 If a client seeks legal advice to facilitate the commission of a crime or a fraud, the information provided by the client is not covered by solicitor-client privilege.
 This is characterized as an exclusion, not an exception, as the nature of these communications completely negates the privilege that would ordinarily attach to them.
 Some courts have moved to expand the exclusion for criminal wrongs to apply the same reasoning to some torts (civil wrongs) and contract breaches.

 A lawyer may not continue assisting a client in conduct that the lawyer originally supposed was legally proper but then discovers is criminal or fraudulent.
 This situation may yield to lesser remedial measures such as the lawyer correcting statements found to be false, and the lawyer withdrawing from representation.

 There is a well-known hierarchy: criminal statutes supersede civil statutes, which supersede any terms written by an ordinary citizen.
 And consider: An attorney strongly prefers to keep, not flout, lawyer-client confidentiality.
 In circumstances where even an attorney is exempt from confidentiality, then an ordinary citizen has no better privilege.

 “Email: My Right Under TuumEst Policy